a-rich/DJ-Tools/docs/how_to_guides/combiner_playlists.md

 1. `PlaylistFilters`
 1. `enable_aggregation`
-1. minimum track requirements, except use the option `MINIMUM_COMBINER_PLAYLIST_TRACKS` instead
+1. minimum track requirements, except use the option `minimum_combiner_playlist_tracks` instead

 Once you've finalized your playlist configuration, run the following command to build the playlists: